 The accuracy of predictions is mainly due to the amount of data collected and the advanced statistical analysis behind the model.
 Underpinning these predications is the fact that the two Cambridge researchers owned the myPersonality database, which counts more than 6 million data entries and more than 4 million individual Facebook profiles that come from a vast range of age groups, backgrounds, and cultures.

 As Hannes Grassegger and Mikael Krogerus brilliantly reported in an article in late 2016 in the Zurich-based Das Magazin, “a few weeks after the publication of the research of Kosinski and Stillwell, they would receive two simultaneous phone calls: a threat of a lawsuit and a job offer.
 Both from Facebook.”

 Facebook likes are just a little example of the clues we leave behind us as we surf and consume the Internet.
-Think of your search chronology, websites preferences and frequencies, calendar entries, geolocalization, friends’ networks, purchasing habits.
+Think of your search chronology, browsing history and frequencies, calendar entries, geolocalization, friends’ networks, purchasing habits.
 All of this data is a valuable resource in the pockets of those who own them.